MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

      ![Azure Information Protection no default labels](./media/info-protect-nodefaultlabels.png)

-    If you don't see this option to generate default labels, you already have labels, probably similar to those in the following picture, which are the default labels for Azure Information Protection:
+    If you don't see this option to generate default labels, you already have labels, perhaps similar to those in the following picture, which are the default labels for Azure Information Protection:

     ![Azure Information Protection default labels](./media/info-protect-defaultlabels.png)

-2. If you do have labels, go to the next section to view your labels.
-If you don't yet have labels, select that option to **Generate default labels**.
+2. If you don't yet have labels, select that option to **Generate default labels**.

-4. Then, to publish the labels for all users, from **Classifications** > **Policies** > **Global**:
+4. To publish the labels for all users, from **Classifications** > **Policies** > **Global**:

     a.
 Select **Add or remove labels**.